ROBOTIS-GIT/emanual/docs/en/edu/engineer/kit1.md

 # [Tutorials](#tutorials)

 ## [[Machine Learning] Object Detection](#machine-learning-object-detection)
-Get started to learn a machine learning with your **ROBOTIS ENGINNER** and Tensor Flow developed by Google Brain.
+Get started to learn a machine learning with **ROBOTIS ENGINNER** and Tensor Flow developed by Google Brain.
 Tensor Flow is a machine learning application to ease the process of acquiring data and training models.
-Once you finish this instruction, you will have the ability to utilize an object detection which is one of the part of a machine learning.
+Once you finish this instruction, you will understand how to utilize the object detection which is one of the part of a machine learning.
-Explore following simple steps and train your robot to detect your custom objects.
+Explore following simple steps and train your robot to recognize your custom objects.

 {% capture info_01 %}
 - Use a smart device with a camera to utilize the object detection.